ViniMota18/ViniMota18/README.md

 # Hello there!
-I´m Vinícius Mota
+I'm Vinícius Mota
 <div align="flex-start">

   <p>- <a href='http://www.uesb.br/' >📚</a> Student of Information Systems at UESB</p>